renpre98/Goulash/README.md

 6. Download `Goulash.zip` from the [releases page](https://github.com/renpre98/goulash/releases)
 7. Extract its contents.
 Doesn't matter where.
 8. Move `Goulash_Automapped` into the `auto-mapped` folder within your mods folder.
+9. Move the contents of `blueprints` into the `blueprints` folder within your mods folder.

 *instructions modified from <a href="https://github.com/ds5678">ds5678</a>*